 In the Sagas of the Demonspawn series by J. H. Brennan, whenever Fire*Wolf is killed, you have to go to paragraph 13 of the book for instructions on how to resume the game from the start.

 A Series of Unfortunate Events has thirteen books, which would fit with its macabre nature.
 Each book has thirteen chapters. subverted in that the 13th book contains the 14th book, which is a chapter long.
 Lampshaded in that it's called Chapter Fourteen.

-At the beginning of Nineteen Eighty-Four, the clock strikes thirteen, which is an early indication of just how wrong the world has gone.
+At the beginning of 1984, the clock strikes thirteen, which is an early indication of just how wrong the world has gone.
 An obvious hand-wave is that they've just changed the way people (and chiming clocks) tell the time so that afternoon hours keep adding up from twelve to twenty-four, but (a) such a change to such a mundane aspect of everyday life hints at a pervasive change to society at large (compare Hit So Hard The Calendar Felt It), and (b) the choice of thirteen rather than, say, fourteen is not a coincidence; the creepy significance is almost certainly deliberate.

 In Mostly Harmless, the evil Guide-bird was being kept on floor thirteen.
 Maybe lampshaded because Ford notices that the elevator doesn't have a thirteenth button, and he thinks that's weird because only humans have a fear of 13, and that's how he figures out the bird-thing was being kept there.
 It was The Hitchhiker's Guide To The Galaxy Mk II, created by the Vogons as part of a multidimensional plot to finally and completely destroy Earth and put that final tick in the box and file the paperwork.
 It was only shaped like a bird for reasons not explained.